brookemahoney/Drupal-8-easyvm/README.md

 **_OR_**
 download a zip file from [https://github.com/chris-hall-hu/Drupal-8-easyvm/archive/master.zip](https://github.com/chris-hall-hu/Drupal-8-easyvm/archive/master.zip) and unpack into a drupal8.dev directory.

-2.- Start you VM with Vagrant
+2.- Start your VM with Vagrant

 Enter your drupal8.dev directory on the command line and type: